gitit36/between-the-lines/README.md

 ***Web application (*Between The Lines*) to render more transparent and approachable privacy policies.
 Functionalities include privacy policy summarization, similarity analysis, readability score, and topic modeling.***

-In a nutshell, a user can type in the url/name of the website in order to analyse the privacy policies.
+We worked in a group of four and I worked on data collection, data processing, database management, unsupervised classification - topic modeling, and project planning.
+On this web platform, a user can type in the url/name of the website in order to analyse the privacy policies.

 ## Problem
 **Privacy policies are filled with jargon and are not made for the average user.**